ErikMPZuhlke/local-llm-blog-post/article.md

 ### Benchmark Prompt Comparison

-To evaluate different models' capabilities, we created a standardized benchmark prompt focused on business process extraction from code:
+To evaluate different models' capabilities, we leveraged the comprehensive framework provided by the [Defra AI SDLC Playbook](https://github.com/DEFRA/defra-ai-sdlc/tree/main), which offers structured guidance on integrating AI into the Software Development Lifecycle.
+This approach ensured we tested tools with enterprise-grade prompting techniques rather than ad-hoc queries, providing more reliable assessment of each solution's capabilities in professional environments.
+Furthermore, we created a standardized benchmark prompt focused on business process extraction from code:

 ```plaintext
 You are an AI assistant analyzing an application's codebase to generate documentation.
 Your task is to infer and describe